 A good cookout needs good trash bags to clean up after it.
 We researched the best heavy-duty bags for party hosting and found that Husky’s 42-gallon Contractor Clean-Up Bags are what you want.
 Whereas your typical kitchen bag is about ½ to 1 mil thick (1 mil = 1/1000 of an inch), contractor bags like this one are 3 mils thick.
-What makes Husky’s variety stand out are winning reviews on Amazon, near flawless marks at Home Depot’s site, a recommendation for toughness from Good Housekeeping, and a smart price: about $1 each if you buy a 32-pack on Amazon, or just 45 cents each if you buy 50 at Home Depot. ↵
+What makes Husky’s variety stand out are winning reviews on Amazon, near flawless marks at Home Depot’s site, a recommendation for toughness from Good Housekeeping, and a smart price: less than $1 each if you buy a 32-pack on Amazon, or just 51 cents each if you buy 50 at Home Depot. ↵

 We looked into the best disposable cutlery for our party hosting guide and found that Costco’s Kirkland Signature Crystal Clear Cutlery pieces are the best.
 They won’t break on you mid-meal unless you’re dining with the Hulk, and they come in a huge quantity for cheap, so one package should last you through quite a few dinner parties, bake-offs, and picnics.
 The 360-piece set comes in real-world proportions of 180 forks, 120 spoons, and 60 knives.
 If you have a Costco membership, you can get the set for around $16 in stores.
 In testing, we found them to be consistently stronger than other top-rated disposable utensils. ↵